 Staff recommends that this CPA be included in the first year of the assessment process.
-Of all the CPAs, Near Heights showed the highest need in the Growth + Livability indicators, and the overall score put it in the highest priority position.
+Of all the CPAs, Near Heights showed the highest need in the Growth + Livability indicators and relatively high need in the Opportunity + Wellbeing indicators.
+The overall score put it in the highest priority position.
 For this reason, staff recommends that this CPA be first within the first year.